Fieldays® Tractor Pull Entrant Guide

 Reporting times

-Drivers will be notified on the Tractor Pull competition noticeboard on Tuesday for the Wednesday and Thursday heats.
-Those reaching the semi-finals and finals will be notified on the Tractor Pull competition noticeboard of reporting times for Saturday.
-Failure to arrive at the competition area by the reporting time will result in disqualification.
+Drivers will be notified via the Tractor Pull Competition noticeboard on Tuesday around the timetable for Wednesday and Thursday heats.
+Those reaching the semi-finals and finals will also be notified on the Tractor Pull competition noticeboard of reporting times for Saturday.
+Failure to arrive at the competition area by the reporting time will result in disqualification from the competition.

 Tractors

 Each driver in the Tractor Pull competition must have their own tractor.
-Tractors may not be swapped between drivers.
-Drivers may not share a tractor.
+Tractors may not be swapped or shared between drivers.

 You must always carry your current driver’s license.
 You may be requested to produce it at any time.

-Entries are limited to 60 Weight-adjusted competitors and 80 overall.
-Tractors must stay on site for the duration; Tuesday 11 June – Sunday 16 June in the allocated Tractor Pull parking area.
+Entries are limited to 60 Weight adjusted competitors and 80 overall.
+Tractors must stay on site for the duration; Tuesday 9 June – Sunday 14 June in the allocated Tractor Pull parking area.

 Sponsorship

-Competitors are encouraged to seek any form of sponsorship to assist with transport costs, entry fees, accommodation etc. Sponsors can be acknowledged by signs, stickers on their own entrant’s tractor.
+Competitors are encouraged to seek sponsorship to assist with transport costs, entry fees, accommodation etc. Sponsors can be acknowledged by signs, stickers on their own entrant’s tractor only.
 Please check with Fieldays that there is no sponsorship conflict by emailing your sponsor list to marie.rechner@nznfs.co.nz

 Apart from the sponsorship mentioned above, competitors may not promote or display any sponsors other than the approved Fieldays sponsors.
-Nor are they permitted to obstruct any promo signage etc. for approved Fieldays sponsors.
+Competitors are not permitted to obstruct any promo signage etc. for approved Fieldays sponsors.

 Entry Fees and Payment Options

-An entry fee of $135 must be paid before Fieldays is able to confirm you as an entrant in the Fieldays Tractor Pull competition.
+An entry fee of $125 (including GST) must be paid before Fieldays is able to confirm your entry into the Fieldays Tractor Pull competition.

-Please note, if you are entering as a Modified Tractor, you will not need to pay an entry fee, however you will need to submit an entry form.
+Please note, if you are entering as a Modified Tractor, you will not need to pay an entry fee, however you will still be required to submit an entry form.

 Disqualification